timlindeberg/ShellConfigDeployer/README.md

 as well as `.git` folders.

-It will also install `unzip`, `tree` and `zsh`and set `zsh` as the default login shell for the user.
+It will also install `unzip`, `tree` and `zsh`and set `zsh` as the default login shell for the user and run the script `~/init.sh on the remote host.

 ##### NOTE: